josefmoeggis/AIS1002_Project_Mappe/README.md

 #### Classes
 My classes consist of AirObject, Graph3D and the PID.
 In addition, there are three structs in the GUI file, that have different purposes regarding the GUI.
 Utils and SceneSetup consist of only independent functions.
 * AirObject is initialized as a sharepointer, which takes in a few parameters and stores the aircraft mesh.
-It also includes most all the aerodynamic methods which are used to calculate lift and drag of the aircraft.
+It also includes all the aerodynamic methods which are used to calculate lift and drag of the aircraft.
 * Graph3D is not initialized as sharepointer, although I would have converted it be if I had more time.
 All the values and the grid and graph meshes are, however stored in sharedpointers.
 Graph3D also inherits from Object3D.
 This was mainly done for the possibility of moving the coordinates of both the